JWChin-Lab/Chi-Tv1.1/README.md

 ## Requirements

 RNAFold from the ViennaRNA package must be installed and added to the PATH.
-The ViennaRNA package can be installed from 'here'. \n
+The ViennaRNA package can be installed from 'here'.
-Python 3 must be installed and added to the PATH. \n Python packages are found in requirements.txt \n
+Python 3 must be installed and added to the PATH.
+Python packages are found in requirements.txt

 ## Installation